microsoft/code-with-engineering-playbook/data-fundamentals/README.md

 A common data quality model is `Bronze`, `Silver`, `Gold`

 - **Bronze:** This is a landing area for your raw datasets with no to minimal data transformations applied, and therefore are optimized for writes / ingestion.
 Treat these datasets as an immutable, append only store.
 - **Silver:** These are cleansed, semi-processed datasets.
 These conform to a known schema and predefined data invariants and might have further data augmentation applied.
-These are typically used by Data Scientists.
+These are typically used by data scientists.
 - **Gold:** These are highly processed, highly read-optimized datasets primarily for consumption of business users.
-Typically, these are structured in your standard Fact and Dimension tables.
+Typically, these are structured in your standard fact and dimension tables.

 Divide your data lake into three major areas containing your Bronze, Silver and Gold datasets.

-> Note: additional storage areas for malformed data, intermediate (sandbox) data, and libraries/packages/binaries are also useful when designing your storage organization
+> Note: Additional storage areas for malformed data, intermediate (sandbox) data, and libraries/packages/binaries are also useful when designing your storage organization.

 ## Data Validation

-Validate data early in your pipeline.
+Validate data early in your pipeline

 - Add data validation between the Bronze and Silver datasets.
-By validating early in your pipeline, you can ensure all succeeding datasets conform to a specific schema and known data invariants.
+By validating early in your pipeline, you can ensure all datasets conform to a specific schema and known data invariants.
 This can also potentially prevent data pipeline failures in case of unexpected changes to the input data.
-- Data that does not pass this validation stage can be rerouted to a Malformed Record store for diagnostic purposes.
+- Data that does not pass this validation stage can be rerouted to a record store dedicated for malformed data for diagnostic purposes.
 - It may be tempting to add validation prior to landing in the Bronze area of your data lake.
 This is generally not recommended.
 Bronze datasets are there to ensure you have as close of a copy of the source system data.
 This can be used to replay the data pipeline for both testing (i.e. testing data validation logic) and data recovery purposes (i.e. data corruption is introduced due to a bug in the data transformation code and thus the pipeline needs to be replayed).

 ## Idempotent Data Pipelines